The following offerings are available from Randall L. Englund:

 * Click Sponsor Evaluation Survey2016we.pdf to get Sponsor Evaluation Tool and interpretation guidelines:

-* Go to http://englundpmc.com/location/ for assessments on The Complete Project Manager.
+* Go to http://englundpmc.com/complete-project-manager/ for talent gap assessments on Complete Project Manager Assessment Survey Instrument:

 * Click Ten Rules of Negotiating to get pdf mindmap file of Ten Rules of Negotiating: